-APPENDIX E FORM 51-101F3 REPORT OF MANAGEMENT AND DIRECTORS ON OIL AND GAS DISCLOSURE
+APPENDIX C FORM 51-101F3 REPORT OF MANAGEMENT AND DIRECTORS ON OIL AND GAS DISCLOSURE

 Management of Jura Energy Corporation (the "Corporation") is responsible for the preparation and disclosure of information with respect to the Corporation's oil and gas activities in accordance with securities regulatory requirements.
-This information includes reserves data and contingent resources data.
+This information includes reserves data.

-An independent qualified reserves evaluator has evaluated the Corporation's reserves data and contingent resources data.
+An independent qualified reserves evaluator has evaluated the Corporation's reserves data.
 The report of the independent qualified reserves evaluator is presented herein.